Neonatal Resuscitation Program

-Effective, January 1, 2012, the American Academy of Pediatrics (AAP) will have new requirements for the Neonatal Resuscitation Program (NRP).
+Effective, January 1, 2012, the American Academy of Pediatrics (AAP) adopted new requirements for the Neonatal Resuscitation Program (NRP).
 NRP was developed to introduce the concepts and basic skills of neonatal resuscitation to physicians, nurses, respiratory therapists, and emergency service personnel who participate in neonatal resuscitation.

 Saint Francis employees can take the course free of charge.
-For non-employees the program fee is $120, to be paid at the time of registration by a check made payable to Saint Francis Medical Center.
-NRP cards will be sent to you by the course instructor.
-In addition, this course has been approved for contact hours by MONA.
+For non-employees, the program fee is $120, to be paid at the time of registration by a check made payable to Saint Francis Medical Center.
+This course has been approved for contact hours by MONA.

 2016 Classes (all classes 8 am-11:30 am)

 - March 24 (8 am-1:30 pm)